sbkashif/gRASPA_job_tracker/README.md

 ```

 2. Edit the configuration file with your specific settings:
-   - Set the database path containing CIF files
+   - Configure database source (local path or URL for download)
+   - Set batch splitting strategy (alphabetical, size-based, etc.)
    - Configure your SLURM account settings
-   - Specify paths to your partial charge and simulation scripts
+   - Specify paths to your partial charge, simulation, and analysis scripts

 3. Run the job tracker:
 ```bash
 graspa_job_tracker --config my_config.yaml
 ```

+## Batch Splitting Strategies

+The package supports multiple strategies for splitting your database into batches:

+- **Alphabetical**: Split files based on alphabetical ordering
+- **Size-based**: Group files based on their size using configurable thresholds
+- **Random**: Randomly assign files to batches
+- **custom_alphabetical**: One-time batch splitting based on alphabetical ordering done gRASPA_job_tracker.script.generate_batches earlier.
+This was done so that remaining batches can be run in this version of the code without needing to re-run all the batches.

 ## Configuration Options